urbanobservatory/howbusyistoon/docs/index.md

-# HowBusyIsToon: Getting started
+# Getting started

 * TOC
 {:toc}

-## Section 1: What is HowBusyIsToon.com and how can it help to meet your user needs?
+## What is HowBusyIsToon.com and how can it help to meet your user needs?

 ### What is HowBusyIsToon (HBIT)?